Africa’s rising cities

 Those figures are a testament to just how unstable Sudan has been for decades.

-Like many African countries, Sudan was awkwardly drawn onto the world map by European colonialists, its borders clumping rival groups together while splicing other well-established societies in half.
+Like many African countries, Sudan was awkwardly drawn onto the world map by European colonialists, its borders clumping rival groups together while splitting other well-established societies in half.
 A new elite, trained in suppression and exploitation, was left in charge.
 It was a historical how-to in creating conflict-prone states.

 Around 40 percent of the world’s internally displaced people are in Africa, according to the Internal Displacement Monitoring Center’s most recent report, and that number is growing.
 In 2020, nearly 9 million people became newly displaced on the continent.
 As with the population estimates, these figures are thought to be a significant undercount.